phreeza/manuscript_axon_potentials/doc/manuscript.md

 (**D**) shows the density of bifurcations and terminations at varying depths.
 ](../figs/import/bundle_pulse_potentials.pdf)

-*Axonal projections generate a dipole-like field potential* To understand the effect of axon geometry on the EFP, we began by simulating a fiber bundle which runs at constant diameter and without bifurcations, then reaches a bifurcation zone with increasing density, before terminating (Figure 1A).
-The bundle fibers were stimulated with a background spontaneous rate, upon which a pulse of increased activity was added.
-The resulting extracellular potential was generated for several locations (Figure 1B) along the axon trunk.
-The most salient feature of the response traces is a biphasic deflection evoked by the rate pulse.
-The deflection is visible at all locations, and its peak-to-peak amplitude is indicated by the color code in figures 1A and 1B.
-Close to the trunk there is also a strong high-frequency noise component, generated by the individual spikes.
-This component diminishes more rapidly in the radial direction, meaning that at larger radial distances the low-frequency component dominates the response.

 *Frequency components are related to different anatomical features* The high-frequency component changes its amplitude in the longitudinal direction in